 Finnieston has maintained its sense of community even with new establishments continually opening, contributing to the neighbourhood’s distinctive character in Glasgow, and making it well worth a visit while you’re here.

 So why not dive straight into discovering Finnieston’s food with the award winners?
 Those who love their steaks will enjoy a night at Porter & Rye with its dry-aged beef and inventive cocktails, or if seafood is more your thing, book a table at Crabshakk for a simple and delicious menu full of freshly caught produce from the Western Isles of Scotland.
 Ox and Finch offers beautifully presented small plates for sharing, packed full of flavour and colour.
 Fine diners will find The Gannet a must visit, with its stylish contemporary Scottish menu consistently praised for its quality.
-Alchemilla boasts a stunning interior that’s got to be one of the most distinctive in the city, as well as mouth-watering dishes created by Rosie Healy, a former chef at the famously creative London restaurant, Ottolenghi.
+Alchemilla boasts a stunning interior that’s got to be one of the most distinctive in the city, as well as mouth-watering dishes.
 The common theme with all of the above?
 They’ve all been featured in Michelin’s Good Food Guide, meaning you won’t be disappointed no matter which restaurant you visit.

 But there’s so much more on offer to whet your appetite – consider the modern, Italian inspired dishes at Mora Bar and Kitchen, more rustic fare at Villa Toscana, or traditional tapas at Rioja in a bohemian feeling setting.
 Local favourite Fanny Trollopes serves up the finest Scottish seasonal produce in a friendly and bustling bistro setting, and those looking for vegan options are well catered for at The 78, an all vegan restaurant and bar with a great drinks selection and even open mic nights too.

 And if you’re planning where to dine in advance, make sure to check out Six by Nico, one of Glasgow’s hottest restaurants boasting a unique concept.
 Every six weeks, the restaurant changes its menu to a completely new theme, comprising of six delicious courses.
 Tables book up ridiculously fast so don’t dally if you’re interested!